 “These questions are important.
 We need to be able to answer them.”

-What a difference!
-This time the speaker is invoking the collective “we” to equally include the person being addressed along with everyone else in the room, as well as everyone throughout the entire organization.
+That’s more like it, huh?
+This time the speaker is invoking the collective “we” to equally include everyone in the room to foster open communication.

-Michael Roberto, a leading business leadership authority whose excellent book Know What You Don’t Know I have written about previously, strongly urges organizations to develop problem finding skills.
+In his book Know What You Don’t Know (an excellent book I have written about previously), business school professor Michael Roberto strongly urges organizations to develop problem finding skills.
 Roberto recently commented about new technologies that enable internal crowdsourcing, aka the collective-we:

-Crowd sourcing can work inside of a company too, and we’re seeing more and more companies doing that; particularly global companies that have people spread out around the world.
-They’re using [new] tools to get people sharing [information] across different silos.
+Crowd sourcing can work inside of a company too, particularly global companies that have people spread out around the world.
+They’re using new tools to get people sharing information across different silos.

 Eliminating information silos is a key prerequisite to becoming a collective-we organization capable of effective problem finding.
-In an interview with management consulting firm Linkage, Michael Roberto shared some valuable insights into the three major ways unified enterprise information management enables the organization’s collective-we:
+In a recent interview, Michael Roberto discussed three major ways KM/EIM enables the collective wisdom of the collective-we:

 Organizations must frankly answer, “Why did we fail?”